jronallo/iiif-image/readme.md

 ## Requirements

 Currently the Kakadu binary `kdu_expand` ought to be in the path of the user who is running this code.
+We do not distribute the Kakadu executables.
+See the Kakaud copyright notice and disclaimer below.
 Image manipulation relies on the [sharp](http://sharp.dimens.io/en/stable/) module which relies on libvips.

 ## Currently Provided Modules